replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 Users in air gap environments can also follow this procedure to install the KOTS CLI.

-To manually download and install the `kots` CLI:
+To manually download and install the KOTS CLI:

+1. Download the KOTS CLI release for your operating system.

+   For air gap environments, download the KOTS CLI release from the download portal.
+See [Download Air Gap Bundles from the Download Portal](/vendor/releases-download-airgap-bundles#download-portal).

-1. Download the KOTS CLI release for your operating system from the [Releases](https://github.com/replicatedhq/kots/releases/latest) page in the KOTS GitHub repository:
+   Alternatively, for online environments, you can run one of the following commands to download the latest version of the KOTS CLI from the [Releases](https://github.com/replicatedhq/kots/releases/latest) page in the KOTS GitHub repository:

    * **MacOS (AMD and ARM)**: